SoftEng-HEIGVD/Teaching-HEIGVD-RES-2021/README.md

 ## Week 10

+* HTTP infrastructure
+* [Lecture notes](./lectures/05-Lecture5-WebInfrastructure.md)
+* [Slides](./slides/05-WebInfrastructures.pdf)

+## Week 11

 * No lecture this week, because of the Ascencion break
-* However, you are encouraged to start working on the HTTP Infrastructure lab.
+* However, you are encouraged to continue working on the HTTP Infrastructure lab.
 It is time consuming, but it is not hard.
 It is well guided (the webcasts guide you through the process).
 But, as always, be careful: everyone in the group actually does the work and understand the procedures.
 Otherwise, you will have a hard time at the exam.

-## Week 11

-* HTTP infrastructure
-* [Lecture notes](./lectures/05-Lecture5-WebInfrastructure.md)
-* [Slides](./slides/05-WebInfrastructures.pdf)

 ## Week 12